Preparedness Guide

 Important documents can get scattered or damaged during disasters.
 Keeping electronic copies of these documents (your insurance policy, social security card, green card, driver’s license, etc.) can help your recovery so you will not have to take the time to replace them before being able to apply for disaster assistance programs.
 Click here to learn more types of documents that you should protect and steps you can take to do that.

 Did you know that SBA loans are for homeowners and renters too?
 SBA Loans have been vital for many disaster survivors when they are needing help with rebuilding their homes and replacing personal belongings.
-Click here to learn more about how you can use these low interest loan options to recover from a disaster.
+Learn more about how you can use these low interest loan options to recover from a disaster.

 Did you know FEMA does not respond to every disaster?
-Click here to learn when FEMA responds, how they can help you, tips for the application process and much more.
+Learn when FEMA responds, how they can help you, tips for your application process and much more (link to content page)

 Links to partner resources on this topic: